stromseng/effective-progress/ROADMAP.md

 - [ ] Rich-style iterator helpers (`Progress.track(...)`).
 - [ ] Non-Effect API surface for plain async usage.
 - [ ] Better output capture for forked fibers/daemons to prevent frame collisions.

+## Future development

+- allow for arbitrary rendering/output API, so we can use it for general task tracking in a backend for example.
+Could allow backends to easily track task progress and report through a web api.